illuminatedpast/csun-sca-processing/01-accessioning/01-02-accessionsaspace.md

 ---

 Data in an Accession record can be spawned into additional Accession records to reflect a hierarchical or sibling relationship.
 It can also be spawned into a new Resource record.
 Edits to a spawned Resource record do not change the Accession record it came from.
 Only the first Accession record can be spawned to the Resource record; data from subsequent Accession records associated with the same resource will need to be entered manually.

+---

+A Word document version of these instructions is located on [Box](https://mycsun.box.com/s/6as126qgbfgprvtp6h7oqervuvqoxmsg) (internal link).